justinretzolk/dotfiles/README.md

 # dotfiles

-To install, make sure that make is installed and pull to $HOME, cd to $HOME/.dotfiles, and make linux/osx.
+To install, make sure that make is installed and pull to `$HOME/.dotfiles`, cd to `$HOME/.dotfiles`, and `make linux` or `make osx` depending on your os.

 You will need to log out/back in in order to switch shells.

-Note: If you have a .zshrc, it will be moved to .zshrc-backup
+_Note: If you have a .zshrc, it will be moved to .zshrc-backup_